Out Of Town - A Modern "Nav"

 FIRST STEP: CAPE TOWN, SOUTH AFRICA

-I arrived in the very south of southern Africa on March 14th, 1992, with an excited feeling in my stomach and all senses open.
+I arrived in the very south of South Africa on March 14th, 1992, with an excited feeling in my stomach and all senses open.
 Ready to be taken over by impressions and experiences in a country and a world which I only knew from the media back home.

 Using the book “Who’s Who in Interior Design” and a heap of applications for traineeships which I had sent out across the world, I had succeeded in arranging some trainee positions in advance.
 From having once only been a name in a book, now Jay Smith stood before me in person.
 Her little design studio included three women besides herself.
 She had decorated a couple of restaurants and offices, but her clientele consisted mainly of South Africa’s richest white upper-class wives who wanted their homes decorated.
 The jobs mostly consisted of choosing carpets, curtains, cushions, lampshades, bedclothes, towels and even the colour of the bathroom soap!
 Far too many “soft edges”.
 Not exactly what I had expected.